5 Retail Technology Trends to Watch in 2024

 At H&M more than 200 data scientists use AI to identify local trends.

-H&M then looks to the trends its AI platform has predicted and adjusts their ordering and inventory accordingly.
+H&M then looks to the trends its AI platform has predicted and adjusts its ordering and inventory accordingly.

 On the other hand, retailers like Wayfair are using AI and ML to promote specific products to shoppers based on geography.

-Wayfair promotes its CastleGate’s distribution network as part of its geosort algorithm.
+Wayfair promotes CastleGate’s distribution network as part of its geosort algorithm.

 This “geosort” technology uses AI to identify and promote relevant products to customers who are also close to the products in geographic terms.

 The company says the average shipping distance today is about 1,000 miles.
 But, with this technology, they can decrease that to just 250 miles without impacting product relevance or customer satisfaction.